bruprescott/CTDizzle/MKRZero/MKRZero_UserGuide.md

 |2mm Hex Wrench|

-#### Switch End Cap
+#### Switch/Pressure End Cap

-Designate one end cap and flange set as your switch/pressure sensor (S/P) end cap and the other your conductivity/temperature (C/T) end cap.
+Designate one end cap and flange set as your switch/pressure sensor end cap and the other your conductivity/temperature end cap.

 For each set, connect the two pieces together using the six M2 screws.
 Don't worry about installing the O-Ring just yet.
 Once connected, use sandpaper to prepare the inner surface of each flange and end cap set.
-Alternatively, use a marker to outline where the two pieces meet.
+Alternatively, use a marker to outline where the two pieces meet and sand accordingly.
 Abrasion of the surface will allow the urethane you will apply later to bond more readily to the metal surface.
 Use a low grit sandpaper to remove anodization until you begin to see bare aluminum.
 Try not to abrade the O-ring groove.

-Here are some [videos](https://www.masterbond.com/resources/video-library?tid=354) on how to mix and apply two part epoxies.
+Here are some [videos](https://www.masterbond.com/resources/video-library?tid=354) on how to prepare a bonding surface.

 ![Picture of prepared end cap here.](https://github.com/CTDizzle/CTDizzle/blob/master/MKRZero/Documentation/Images/2.PNG) *Flange with the internal side abraded.*

 Remove the face plate from the flange.
 Use isopropyl alcohol to clean the surface thoroughly.
-Install the switch and pressure
+Install the switch and pressure bulkheads, with O-rings, using the penetrator wrenches.
+Don't forget to abrade the inner bulkheads as well!

 ![Picture of installed bulkheads here.](https://github.com/CTDizzle/CTDizzle/blob/master/MKRZero/Documentation/Images/1.PNG) *Picture of the pressure and switch bulkheads installed.*

 #### Conductivity/Temperature End Cap

 Do the same thing with the other end cap.
+After sufficient abrasion, install the temperature sensor in the end cap.

-The conductivity sensor has too large a diameter for the pre-drilled holes, so you will need to drill out one of the holes to 12mm or 15/32".
+The conductivity sensor has too large a diameter for the pre-drilled holes, so you will need to drill out **one** of the holes to 12mm or 15/32".
 It may be a tight fit for the probe, so use a round file to make it the right size.
 Once you have the proper hole size, insert the probe so that it sticks out of the end cap approximately 2-3".
-To keep it in place, rig up a stand that will hold the probe in the right spot, or super glue it into place from the outside.
+To keep it in place, rig up a stand that will hold the probe in the right spot, or hot glue it into place from the outside.
 Tape over the probe hole to prevent any material from entering the sensing area.

 After you have prepared each end cap, you can re-connect them to the flanges.
 Make sure everything is clean.
 Wrap the O-Ring grooves of the flange in tape to prevent any spillage getting into the grooves during the next step.

 #### Applying the Urethane